7 Ways to Keep Your Sex Life Alive After Menopause

 Don't fret — there’s still hope

-Here are some things they suggest:
+Here are some things Danforth suggests:

 Tip #1: Talk to your doctor

 Whether it’s just plain embarrassment or hesitation to bring up something that seems like a secondary issue, you may not love talking about sex with your doctor.
-But it’s the most important step if you want to get treatment, says Villarreal.
+But it’s the most important step if you want to get treatment, says Danforth.

 Tip #2: Communicate with your partner